 Bonus points serve as a way to re-engage your community and boost participation in your loyalty and rewards program.
 With a strategic plan in place you can drive major success and value with bonus points, to build your brand community.

-Editor’s Note: This post was originally published on June 5, 2018, and was updated for accuracy and comprehensiveness on April 13, 2023.
+Editor’s Note: This post was originally published on June 5, 2018, and was updated for accuracy and comprehensiveness on November 5, 2024.

-Build a loyalty program for your ecommerce store.
+Launch a loyalty program for your brand.

 Launch a program in minutes.